hashicorp/terraform-website/content/source/docs/enterprise/admin/resources.html.md

 To add a new version of Terraform, click **Terraform Versions** in the left menu and **Add Terraform Version** in the upper right, then provide the version number, Linux 64-bit download URL, and SHA256 checksum of the binary.
 Set the status to Beta to make the version available to site administrators, or Enabled to add it for everyone.

-~> **Important:** The versions of Terraform that are shipped with Terraform Enterprise releases are fixed and regularly checked to validate that they have not been altered.
-To ensure that the download URL and checksum are not overwritten when using an alternative to a default Terraform version, add a new version with a different name.
+~> **Important:** Terraform Enterprise ships with a default list of Terraform versions.
+Any modifications to these default Terraform versions will be overwritten.
+As such, it is recommended to create new Terraform versions instead of modifying the default Terraform versions.

 ![screenshot: the Add Terraform Version page](./images/admin-version-add.png)